Souvik708/ICSA_Artifact/README.md

 ---

+# 3. Reproducibility Guidelines

+To reproduce results reported in the paper:

+- Use identical `config.json` parameters
+- Use the same workload file
+- Use identical VM specs
+- Avoid background workloads
+- Run multiple iterations and report averages

+---

-## Notes
+# Notes

 - All distributed nodes must use identical builds.
-- Ensure required ports for etcd and Redpanda are open.
+- Ensure etcd and Redpanda ports are open.
-- Follow consistent startup order for reproducible results.
+- Maintain consistent startup order.
+- Recommended VM: 8 CPUs, 10GB RAM.